-To this end, Department of Pediatrics’ faculty and trainees actively collaborate with the Department of Public Affairs at Children’s and colleagues at CU SOM, the Colorado School of Public Health, and the Colorado Chapter of the American Academy of Pediatrics to effect comprehensive and strategic advocacy and legislative efforts on the local, state, and national levels.
+To this end, our faculty and trainees actively collaborate with the Department of Public Affairs at Children’s and colleagues at CU SOM, the Colorado School of Public Health, and the Colorado Chapter of the American Academy of Pediatrics to effect comprehensive and strategic advocacy and legislative efforts on the local, state, and national levels.

 A legislative advocacy elective has been designed for pediatric residents to provide an overview of Children’s Colorado’s legislative advocacy efforts on behalf of children.
 Elective participants gain an understanding of the legislative process and the variety and scope of legislative issues introduced each year that have the potential to impact the health and well-being of Colorado’s children; and they are able to learn how physicians and advocates can influence public policy decisions related to children’s health and the provision of pediatric health care.